anrkq1024/P2_AdvancedLaneLines/README.md

 ### Process
 - Camera Calibration

 The camera accepts light through the lens.
 The light is refracted by the lens and the picture is distorted.
-Therefore, the distorted picture should be converted to the original picture without refraction.Use openCV to resolve this.
+Therefore, the distorted picture should be converted to the original picture without refraction.
+Use openCV to resolve this.

 - Detect lane lines